dangtuanhuy/assembla-to-jira-migration/README.md

 * Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
 * Jira data dumps directory should be `data/jira/project-name` and NOT just `data/jira`.
-* For ticket links across spaces, retain the original external link.
+* For ticket links which link to an external Assembla space, retain the original external link.
 * Markdown conversion Assembla ticket number `#123` to Jira issue key `ECT-327`.
 * Assembla tickets with tag `bug` should be converted into Jira issue of type `bug`.
 * Automatically create custom fields instead of requiring the user to do this manually (see above).
 * Data directory for Jira should have subdirectory per project `data/jira/:project-name`, e.g. like Assembla: `data/assembla/:space-name`
-* Create new project scrum board automatically using the API instead of requiring the user to create it manually.
-* Implement ranking
-* Assign original authors as creators of tickets, attachments on creation (this might not be possible)
+* Assign original authors as creators of tickets (this might not be possible)
 * Refactor: cleanup code, remove duplication, fix rubocop warnings, and make more object-oriented using classes.

 ## References